 Experiencing discomfort in the knee?
 Here are the four most common diagnosis for knee pain:

 Osteoarthritis is the breakdown of the cartilage in the knee joint.
 It typically affects an older population.
 If a younger person has osteoarthritis it tends to be related to morbid obesity or prior knee trauma.
 The symptoms are typically a throbbing/aching pain along with knee stiffness.
 Night pain is common.
 X-rays will confirm the diagnosis.
 The treatment has a broad range from physical therapy, an at home exercise program, an unloader knee bracing, and oral or topical NSAIDS.
-Cortisone, hyaluronic acid and PRP injections are also an option along with stem cell recruitment therapy.
+Cortisone, hyaluronic acid and PRP injections are also an option.
 When all conservative treatment fails, joint replacement surgery is considered.

 2. Chondromalcia of the Patella

 Chondromalcia of the patella is the break down of cartilage that covers the kneecap.
 This condition can occur from knee/patellar malalignment.
 It typically affects a younger female patient population.
 Symptoms are a dull pain located in the front of the knee that occurs when using stairs or prolonged sitting.The treatment involves an exercise program to strengthen the quadriceps and hip muscles.